The best GPS watches 2024: feature-packed timepieces to keep you on course

 Best overall

 A light, super accurate GPS watch packed with training tools for dedicated runners wanting to smash their personal records.
-It's lighter and more affordable than a Garmin Fenix, but with almost exactly the same set of features, striking a great balance.
+It's lighter and more affordable than a Garmin Fenix.

-Want a rugged GPS watch for under $200?
+Want a rugged GPS watch for about $200?
 This is the one for you, with OLED display and battery life of up to 45 days.
 It's exceptional value for money.

 Best for new runners

-A feature-packed watch for new and intermediate level athletes, with super accurate GPS, tools to help you train more effectively, and solid battery life.
-There's a lot to explore, but everything is clearly laid out and accessible for beginners.
+A feature-packed watch for new and intermediate level athletes, with super-accurate GPS, tools to help you train more effectively, and solid battery life.
+Everything is clearly laid out for beginners.

 Best for advanced runners

-If you want to take your running to the next level, the Fenix 7 Pro's new heart rate monitor and training tools make it the watch for you.
-We particularly appreciate how easily it integrates with TrainingPeaks for guided workouts on your wrist.
+The Fenix 7 Pro's new heart rate monitor and training tools will help take your running to the next level.
+I particularly appreciate how easily it integrates with TrainingPeaks for guided workouts.

 Best for hiking

-A GPS watch specially designed for outdoor adventures with super fast GPS lock, excellent mapping, and emergency SOS siren.
-There's also a huge array of third-party apps available to turn it into your perfect hiking companion.
+A GPS watch specially designed for outdoor adventures with super-fast GPS lock and excellent mapping.
+There are lots of third-party apps available to turn it into your perfect hiking companion.

 Best for camping

-An extra large, extra rugged Garmin watch with dual-band GPS that really proves its worth in the wild.
-We particularly appreciate the increased screen size, which lets you see far more data at a glance than the original Garmin Instinct 2.
+An extra rugged Garmin watch with dual-band GPS that proves its worth in the wild.
+The increased screen size lets you see far more data at a glance than the original Garmin Instinct 2.

 Best for climbing

-With a super tough build, extra long battery life, and improved location tracking algorithm specifically designed for pinpointing your location on a rock face, the Vertix 2S is the ideal companion for climbers.
+With a super tough build, extra long battery life and improved location tracking, the Vertix 2S is the ideal companion for climbers.

 Best for ultra running

 Heading on a multi-day event?
 The Enduro is the watch for you, lasting up to 150 hours in GPS tracking mode.
-We really appreciate the built-in LED flashlight too, which is an excellent safety feature.
+The built-in LED flashlight is an excellent safety feature.

 Best for gym workouts

-The Polar Vantage V3 is a particularly great choice for the gym, supporting a huge range of indoor sport profiles.
-We also particularly like the strap, which is perforated all the way round for breathability when you're sweating hard.
+The Polar Vantage V3 is a great choice for the gym, supporting a huge range of indoor sport profiles.
+I also particularly like the strap, which is perforated for breathability.

 The best GPS watches we recommend in 2024